Nothing like popsicles on a warm day for a refreshing treat.

 Açaí Powder – high in antioxidants resveratrol

-Goji Berry Extract Powder – often called the “elixir of youth”.
+Goji Berry Powder – often called the “elixir of youth”.
 It's stickiness shows that it has polysaccharides in it and helps moisturize skin from the inside out.

 Anthocyanins are the plant colorings responsible for the vibrant reds, blues, and purples in fruits, and they have been noted to show promise in protecting from many health conditions. (source)

-It's a fabulous pick-me-up in the morning or afternoon and has only a few carbs, and as a result, is a great way to get more produce into your diet.
+This blend, however you want to use it, is a fabulous pick-me-up in the morning or afternoon and has only a few carbs, and as a result, is a great way to get more produce into your diet.

 And…..it makes amazing popsicles.